 2. Are contact lenses safer than LASIK?

-Both are equally safe, although some studies have reported increased risk of infection from contact lenses due to prolonged wear and poor maintenance, such as forgetting to take them out when you sleep.
+Both are equally safe, although some studies have reported an increased risk of infection from contact lenses due to prolonged wear and poor maintenance, such as forgetting to take them out when you sleep.
 The main reason contact lenses cause problems is because of the hassle factors: forgetting your cleaning solutions, overlooking the need to sterilize them or having them slip while you’re driving.

 LASIK, on the other hand, is a permanent, no-maintenance solution to poor vision due to refractive error.
 As Dr. William Mathers at the Oregon Health & Science University reported: “One shouldn’t just assume that contacts are safer than LASIK.
 This may have been true at one time, but for the average person this is certainly not the case anymore.”